The Viewing Room is a program at NFDC's annual Film Bazaar, South Asia's largest film market.

 EMAILER CAMPAIGN

-Feature-length unfinished films submitted to the Viewing Room are also considered for the Fiction and Documentary Work-in-Progress Labs.
+Unfinished feature-lengths submitted to the Viewing Room are also automatically considered for the Work-in-Progress Labs (Fiction and Documentary).

-The graphics on the emailers advertised the most recent past success stories of the Viewing Room and the WIP Lab.
+The graphics on the emailers advertised past success stories of the Viewing Room and the WIP Lab.

 The emailers were circulated weekly from August till two weeks prior to the event, with only Early Bird discounts on submissions fees and no increase from the standard fee for last minute applications.